 The documents required to be provided are the minimal expected existing documents that a Provider will have to demonstrate conformance with the Quality Principles.
-It is noted that the Provider may have additional documents that assist them to meet the KPMs and PRs, and these can be viewed by the Quality Auditor at their request.
+It is noted that the Provider may have additional documents that assist them to meet the PRs.

-Self-Assessment Tool for Extraordinary Audits
+Self-Assessment Report for Extraordinary Audits

-The Provider will be required to complete and submit the Self-Assessment Tool as per the requirements of Certification, Surveillance and Recertification audits.
+The Provider will be required to complete and submit the self-assessment report as per the requirements of Certification and Recertification Audits.

-Note: An Extraordinary Audit can be conducted at any time and will not alter the timings required for Certification, Surveillance or Recertification audits.
+An Extraordinary Audit can be conducted at any time and will not alter the timings required for Certification or Recertification Audits.

-Review of the completed Self-Assessment Tool and required supporting documentation
+Review of the completed Self-Assessment Report and required supporting documentation

-Once the Self-Assessment Tool has been completed by the Provider it must be submitted via email (or other format pending advice from the auditor) to the Department Officer or Quality Auditor that is undertaking the audit.
-The required document outlined in the Self-Assessment Tool must also be submitted at this time.
+Once the self-assessment report has been completed by the Provider it must be submitted via email (or other format pending advice from the Auditor) to the Quality Auditor that is undertaking the Audit.
+The required documents outlined in the self-assessment report must also be submitted at this time.